JerryZeng20142/JerryZeng20142/README.md

 •I ran 1000m in 3min24sec in the PE Highschool Entrance Examination, which is the fastest time I have ever recorded 👍

-•I don’t consider myself a otokonoko in the broad sense, even though they always say so 💦💦💦
+•I don’t consider myself a otokonoko in the broad sense, even though they always say so 💦

 •I’ve become bros with the girl I like (and she knows that), so I’m not single but I don’t have a girlfriend either now 😇

-•The thing that my pretty old device becomes bricked and I have to quickly re-flash the system which results in my loss of connection sometimes happens 🥲
+•Sometimes my old device gets bricked, and I have to quickly re-flash the system, which occasionally causes me to lose contact 🥲
 </details>